Interpretable Almost Matching Exactly for Causal Inference: DYNAMIC ALMOST MATCHING EXACTLY (DAME)

-We call a {\it covariate-set} any set of covariates.
+We call a {\em covariate-set} any set of covariates.
 We denote by $\mathcal{J}$ the original set of all covariates from the input dataset, where $p = |\mathcal{J}|$.
 When we \textit{drop} a set of covariates $s$, it means we will match on $\mathcal{J} \setminus s$.
-For any covariate-set $s$, we associate an \textbf{indicator-vector} $\vv_s \in\{0,1\}^p$ defined as follows:
+For any covariate-set $s$, we associate an \emph{indicator-vector} $\vv_s \in\{0,1\}^p$ defined as follows:

-i.e. the value is 1 if the covariate is \emph{not in} $s$ implying that it is being used for matching. \\
+that is, the value is 1 if the covariate is \emph{not in} $s$ implying that it is being used for matching.

 Algorithm~\ref{algo:collapsingFLAME} gives the pseudocode of the \collapsingflame\ algorithm.
-Instead of looping over all possible $2^{p}$ vectors to solve the AEMR, it considers a covariate-set $s$ for dropping only if satisfies the monotonicity property of Proposition~\ref{prop:downward-closure}.
-For example, if $\{1\}$ has been considered for dropping to form matched groups, it would not process $\{1,2,3\}$ next because the monotonicity property requires $\{1,2\}$, $\{1,3\}$ and $\{2,3\}$ to have been considered previously for dropping. \\
+It uses the monotonicity property stated in Proposition~\ref{prop:downward-closure} and ideas from the \emph{apriori algorithm for association rule mining} \citep{Agrawal1994}.
+Instead of looping over all possible $2^{p}$ vectors to solve the AME, it considers a covariate-set $s$ for being dropped only if satisfies the monotonicity property of Proposition~\ref{prop:downward-closure}.
+For example, if $\{1\}$ has been considered for being dropped to form matched groups, it would not process $\{1,2,3\}$ next because the monotonicity property requires $\{1,2\}$, $\{1,3\}$, and $\{2,3\}$ to have been considered previously for being dropped.